peterhinch/micropython-msgpack/README.md

  `dict`. (default `False`).
  3. `use_tuple` (bool): unpacks arrays into tuples, instead of lists (default `False`).
 The extension module (if used) makes this redundant.
- 4. `ext_handlers` a dictionary of Ext handlers, mapping integer Ext type to a callable that unpacks an instance of Ext into an object.
+ 4. `ext_handlers`: a dictionary of Ext handlers, mapping integer Ext type to a callable that unpacks an instance of Ext into an object.
 See [section 8](./README.md#8-ext-handlers).
+ 5. `observer` (aload only): an object with an update() method, which is called with the results of each readexactly(n) call.
+This could be used, for example, to calculate a CRC value on the received message data.

 Work is in progress to make `dict` instances ordered by default, so option 3 may become pointless.
 The `umsgpack_ext` module enables tuples to be encoded in a different format to lists which is more flexible than the global `use_tuple`